admazely/inspector/doc/Runtime.md

 > Identifier of the object to return properties for.

 _**ownProperties ( optional boolean )**_<br>
-> If true, returns properties belonging only to the element itself, not to its prototype chain.
+> If true, returns properties belonging only to the object itself, not to its prototype chain.

+_**generatePreview ( optional boolean )**_<br>
+> Whether preview should be generated for property values.

 _**callback ( function )**_<br>